|Mushinkan Kendo no Shiori

 In the Book of Five Rings, Miyamoto Musashi invalidates three types of footwork: Tobi-ashi, Uki-ashi, and Fumisuyuru.

 Tobi-ashi (Jumping foot)

-This foot movement is exhibited when the lead foot is raised upward upon the execution of a step
+This foot movement is exhibited when the lead foot is raised upward upon the execution of a step or strike.

 Uki-ashi (Floating foot)

 This foot movement is when one foot is not grounded.
 This situation occurs when the body weight is not centered between the feet, allowing one foot to move lightly over the floor

-while the opposite foot bears the body weight.
+while the opposite foot bears the weight of the body.

 Fumisuyuru (Stuck foot)

 When the feet are inactive or fixed in their position.
 A common condition when standing with both feet flat on the floor.